 Roasted Cabbage Wedges

-In a hot oven with just a handful of seasonings, a simple wedge of cabbage turns into something magical.
+In a hot oven with just a handful of seasonings, simple wedges of cabbage turn into something magical.

 Prep Time: 10 minutes